nginxinc/nginx-ingress-workshops/Rancher/labs/lab3/readme.md

    ![Workshop Network Architecture](media/lab3_architecture.png)

 1. Inspect the `lab3/loadbalancer.yaml` manifest.
 You can see that port `80` and `443` are being opened and we are requesting an external IP address.
-This will give the Ingress Controller a static private IP address in the lab.
+This will give the Ingress Controller a static private IP address from your computer.

     ![loadbalancer.yaml](media/lab3_loadbalancer.png)

     **IMPORTANT SECURITY NOTE:** In a real world deployment using a Cloud Provider, with a public IP address, this would expose your Ingress Controller to the open Internet with `NO PROTECTION` other than basic TCP port filters.
 Doing this in production would require Security/Firewall Protections, which are not part of this lab exercise.